-Austrian parliament building Europe has traditionally been one of the maincenters of attraction of the main stream of tourists from all over the world, including from Russia.
-Despite the fact that there are not enough beaches and other places for passive recreation here, it is small countries with a great history that attract connoisseurs of culture, art and history.
-One such country is Austria - the birthplace of such great artists as Mozart, Schubert, Haydn, Strauss and many others.
-Only this is enough to want to visit there and see the sights of Austria.
-One more inseparable from Austria feature, of course, are the Alps.
-Mountain resorts are ready to meet a huge number of people wishing to learn how to ski and those who masterly stand on skis or snowboards. you can choose any resort you like: secluded, crowded, youth or for older people.
-Experienced instructors work with different age groups.
-So you can go to Austria with the whole family.
-For those who travel through Austria in the summer, mountain walks through the alpine meadows are available with the collection of fragrant flowers and herbs.
+Austrian parliament building Europe has traditionally been one of the maincenters of attraction for the main flow of tourists from all over the world, including Russia.
+Despite the fact that there are not enough beaches and other places for passive recreation, it is small countries with a great history that attract connoisseurs of culture, art and history.
+One of these countries is Austria - the birthplace of such great artists as Mozart, Schubert, Haydn, Strauss and many others.
+This alone is enough to want to visit there and see the sights of Austria.
+Another inseparable feature of Austria, of course, are the Alps.
+Mountain resorts are ready to meet a huge number of people who want to learn to ski and those who are virtuoso skiers or snowboarders.
+You can choose any resort you like: secluded, crowded, youth or for older people.
+Experienced instructors work with a variety of age groups.
+So you can go to Austria with your whole family.
+For those travelling in Austria in the summer, mountain walks through the alpine meadows with the collection of aromatic flowers and herbs are available.

 Sightseeing in Austria

-In order to visit everything, you will needa huge amount of time.
-So, in Vienna alone, in addition to museums, galleries, parks and cathedrals, there is a huge number of theaters, gardens, churches, concert halls and other architectural attractions. gazebo
+To visit everything you will needa huge amount of time.
+Thus, in Vienna alone, in addition to museums, galleries, parks and cathedrals, there are a huge number of theaters, gardens, churches, concert halls and other architectural landmarks.gazebo

 St. Stephen's Cathedral in the Austrian capital

-One of the main places that should be visited,being in the capital of Austria, is the St. Stephen's Cathedral, named after the first Christian martyr whom a crowd of people stoned in front of St. Paul's eyes.
-Even in the days of the existence of such a state as Austria-Hungary, there should not be a single church or bell tower on its territory, the height of which would exceed the height of the South Tower of St. Stephen's Cathedral.
-This Catholic cathedral was built for the first time in the early 12th century, but a century later, because of a terrible fire, the whole cathedral burned down.
-After this, there was a reconstruction of the building, which was consecrated as early as 1263.
-After nearly another century, the first stone in the foundation of the Gothic church was laid in place of the present South Tower.
-The scale of the new cathedral impressed everyone.
-The new walls of the cathedral were built behind the old ones, so its territory became much more spacious.
-And the sweep of the towers on the territory of St. Stephen's Cathedral was such that the South Tower, the construction of which lasted almost 74 years, still was completed, but the Northern one - and remained unfinished.
-But it is in it is the second largest bell in Europe.
-From the old cathedral preserved only a few stained glass and fragments of the western facade.
-In addition to the fact that this Catholic cathedral is one of the most visited in Austria, it is a structure that remembers several historical events.
-So, during one of the bombing of the Turks in the wall of the South Tower, a core was stuck, which is still in it.
-In the cathedral are stored symbolic burials of members of the royal dynasty of the Habsburgs, here also the burial service of the great composer WA Mozart and the last Emperor of Austria-Hungary Franz Josef.
-The abbots of the monastery are their last refuge here.
-St. Stephen's Cathedral is also of interest because it houses the icon of the Our Lady of Pecs.
-According to legend, within two weeks tears flowed from the eyes depicted on the icon of the Mother of God.
-This event occurred just during the war with Turkey.
-From the observation deck, located on the territory of the cathedral, offers a stunning view of the city.
-During the Great Patriotic War, the cathedral courageously confronted all kinds of attacks, including when, by order of the commandant of the city, it was decided to destroy the center of the city.
-Marauders then set fire to shops and looted shops.
+One of the main places to visitto visit while in the capital of Austria is St. Stephen's Cathedral, named after the first Christian martyr, who was stoned to death by a crowd of people right before the eyes of St. Paul.
+Even during the existence of such a state as Austria-Hungary, there should not have been a single church or bell tower on its territory, the height of which would exceed the height of the South Tower of St. Stephen's Cathedral.
+This Catholic cathedral was first built at the beginning of the 12th century, but a century later, due to a terrible fire, the entire cathedral burned down.
+After that, there was a reconstruction of the building, which was consecrated already in 1263.
+Almost a century later, on the site where the same South Tower is currently located, the first stone was laid in the foundation of a Gothic church.
+The scale of the new cathedral amazed everyone.
+The new walls of the cathedral were built behind the old ones, so its territory became much larger.
+The scale of the towers on the territory of St. Stephen's Cathedral was such that the South Tower, the construction of which lasted almost 74 years, was finally completed, but the North Tower remained unfinished.
+But it is in it that the second largest bell in Europe is located.
+Only a few stained glass windows and fragments of the western facade have survived from the old cathedral.
+In addition to the fact that this Catholic cathedral is one of the most visited in Austria, it is a building that remembers several historical events.
+Thus, during one of the bombings by the Turks, a cannonball got stuck in the wall of the South Tower, which is still there.
+The cathedral contains symbolic burials of members of the royal Habsburg dynasty, and the funeral service for the great composer W. A. Mozart and the last emperor of Austria-Hungary, Franz Joseph, took place here.
+All the abbots of the monastery find their final resting place here.
+The Cathedral of St. Stephen is also of interest because it houses the icon of Our Lady of Pecs.
+According to legend, tears flowed from the eyes of the Mother of God depicted on the icon for two weeks.
+This event took place during the war with Turkey.
+The observation deck located on the territory of the cathedral offers a stunning view of the city.
+During the Great Patriotic War, the cathedral courageously resisted all sorts of attacks, including when the city commandant ordered the destruction of the city center.
+Marauders then set fire to the shops and stores they had plundered.
 The fire spread to the cathedral.
-The roof dropped because of this, and the largest bell of Pummerin fell off and fell into the North Tower.
-The interiors were also destroyed, including a large romantic organ.
-In the postwar period, the cathedral was restored by volunteers, and by 1948 the roof was restored.
-Restoration work is carried out to this day.
-To this end, a variety of tools are used, including tools from the Middle Ages and modern computer technologies.
-In exchange for the organ destroyed in the fire in 1960, a new giant body was established here, the largest in the country.
-It has 125 registers, 10 thousand pipes and 4 rows of keyboards with pedals. castle kreotsenstein
+Because of this, the roof collapsed, and the largest bell Pummerin fell and fell into the North Tower.
+The interiors were also destroyed, including the large romantic organ.
+In the post-war period, the cathedral was restored by volunteers, and by 1948 the roof was restored.
+Restoration work is still being carried out to this day.
+A variety of tools are used for this, including tools from the Middle Ages and modern computer technology.
+In place of the organ destroyed in a fire in 1960, a new giant organ was installed here, the largest in the country.
+It has 125 registers, 10 thousand pipes and 4 rows of keyboards with pedals.castle kreotsenstein

 Memorial Church in honor of the Empress Elizabeth

-Known all over the world as Princess Sissi,Empress Elizabeth of Bavaria became one of the most beloved people of Austria-Hungary representative of the imperial family.
-Many members of this family, like the court residents, did not like the empress.
-This is what made Elizabeth travel, spend a lot of time away from the family, from the palace.
-Emperor Franz Joseph was very kind to his wife, and this largely explains the fact of erecting in Austria a memorial church, which is one of the highest mountains.
-The church was built in 1901 in memory of Empress Elizabeth.
+Known to the world as Princess Sissi,Empress Elisabeth of Bavaria became one of the most beloved representatives of the imperial family by the people of Austria-Hungary.
+Many members of this family, as well as courtiers, disliked the empress.
+This is what forced Elisabeth to travel, to spend a lot of time away from her family, from the palace.
+Emperor Franz Joseph was very sensitive to his wife, and this largely explains the fact that a memorial church was built in Austria, which is one of the highest in the mountains.
+The church was built in 1901 in memory of Empress Elisabeth.
 It is located on Mount Schneeberg.
-It is very difficult to get there, as it was erected at an altitude of almost 2 km above sea level.
-The only starting point from which you can get here by transport is the city of Puchberg am Schneberg.
-From here a special train runs the train. carlsplatz area
+It is very difficult to get there, since it is erected at an altitude of almost 2 km above sea level.
+The only starting point from which you can get here by transport is the city of Puchberg am Schneeberg.
+From here, a train departs on a special cogwheel railway.carlsplatz area

 The largest open concert venue in the world

-Being the birthplace of the greatest figures in the world of music,Austria could not give up the palm tree by having the largest open area for concerts.
-The sea scene of Bregenz is located directly on the waters of Lake Constance.
+Home to some of the greatest figures in the world of music,Austria could not give up the palm for the largest open-air concert venue.
+The Bregenz Sea Stage is located right on the waters of Lake Constance.
 It was first built after the Second World War, in 1946.
-The first production, sounded here, was dedicated to the name of WA Mozart, one of his early operas was staged here.
-After some time it was decided to rebuild the stage and expand the auditorium, as the number of people wishing to visit this place has constantly increased.
-In the middle of the 20th century there were enough places for 6 thousand spectators, however in the 80s.
-Another reconstruction was carried out and the number of spectator places was reduced.
-Each production is unique not only because it is created in special conditions, with an atmosphere different from the rest of the halls, but also because each new opera opens here on the other side for spectators.
-In addition, special, unique scenery is created for each production.
-At different times on the stage of Bregenz, the audience met Verdi's "Aida", Puccini's "Tosca" and other masterpieces of world music.
-Only here you can see couples who came here in evening dresses with diamonds and hats.
-But they can safely ride on catamarans in order to pass the time before the start of the opera.
-By the way, getting on the show is not so easy.
-Tickets, the number of which is limited to a small number of seats in the "hall", disperse almost instantly.
-As a result, a stunning picture opens on the shore of the lake, stirring the minds and imagination of even the most experienced connoisseurs of the opera.
-You can not leave the mobile phone on, you can also open umbrellas.
-The second condition is very important for a country like Austria, because rains are not uncommon.
-As soon as it starts to rain, the production is interrupted.
-But it should be noted that if the rain stopped the opera on the first action, then the next day your ticket will be valid.
-If the second action has already begun, then all the obligations of the organizers to the spectators are considered fulfilled.
-But even this does not become an obstacle to the true admirers of music, this city is visited by crowds of music connoisseurs. national park high tauern
+The first production that took place here was dedicated to W. A. Mozart, one of his early operas was staged here.
+After some time, it was decided to rebuild the stage and expand the auditorium, as the number of people wishing to visit this place was constantly increasing.
+In the middle of the 20th century, there was enough space for 6 thousand spectators, but in the 80s another reconstruction was carried out and the number of spectator seats was reduced.
+Each production is unique not only because it is created in special conditions, with an atmosphere different from other halls, but also because each new opera opens up here from a different side to the spectators.
+In addition, special, unique decorations are built for each production.
+At different times, the Bregenz stage has hosted Verdi's Aida, Puccini's Tosca and other masterpieces of world music.
+Only here can you see couples who come here in evening dresses with diamonds and hats.
+But at the same time, they can easily take a ride on catamarans to while away the time before the opera.
+By the way, getting to the performance is not that easy.
+Tickets, the number of which is limited to a small number of seats in the "hall", are sold out almost instantly.
+As a result, a stunning picture opens up on the shore of the lake, exciting the minds and imagination of even the most experienced opera connoisseurs.
+Here, you cannot leave your mobile phone on, or open umbrellas.
+The second condition is very important for a country like Austria, because rain is not uncommon here.
+As soon as it starts to rain, the performance is interrupted.
+But it should be noted that if the rain stopped the opera during the first act, then your ticket will be valid the next day.
+If the second act has already begun, then all the organizers' obligations to the audience are considered fulfilled.
+But even this does not become an obstacle for true music lovers; this city is visited by crowds of music lovers.national park high tauern

 House museums in the Austrian capital